khwilson/RedrawStates/README.md

 ## Grabbing data

-To grab data and structure it for production, you will need to have both Python 3.8 or above installed as well as node 12 or above.
+To grab data and structure it for production, you will need to have both `uv` and `node` 12+ installed.
 After that, you'll need to install dependencies with:

 ```bash
 uv sync